beaconsproject/movement_explorer/docs/datasets.md

-## Datasets
+## Dataset requirements

-The Movement Explorer app requires three input files: one containing animal movement data, the second identifying seasonal and migration periods, and the third disturbances and conservation areas.
-All required attribute and layer names are highlighted in bold letters.
+The Movement Explorer comes with a demo dataset that can be used to explore the functionality of the app.
+Alternatively, you can upload your own data, which should consist of two input files:

 ### Input 1: Animal movement data